 The Ribs—Baby back loin ribs are short, spares are long (St. Louis-style are spare ribs squared off with the brisket flap removed).
 Both are good and get what you like.
 We usually buy baby back ribs in a 3-pack at Costco or Sam’s Club.

 Open the ribs, flip them over bone side up, and look for the silvery membrane covering the meat and bones.
-If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel, lift up the membrane and pull it off.
+If it’s still on there (sometimes they take it off), take your finger or a spoon handle and, holding the ribs with a paper towel or needle-nose pliers, lift up the membrane and pull it off.
 It might take a few tries but you’ll quickly get the hang of it and your ribs will taste better without the chewy layer.

 The Smoke—The all-natural smoke that will bring these ribs to life comes in a handy four-ounce bottle parked near the Worcestershire and barbecue sauces.
 Without a lengthy dissertation, know that liquid smoke is real smoke made from real wood captured in water and filtered.
 Yes, they sell it at Whole Foods.
 We’ve all been enjoying it since the 1960’s in bacon, cold cuts, sauces, hot dogs, pizza crusts, and anything that lists “natural smoke flavor” on the label.
 It’s not a weirdo product from New Jersey, not that there’s anything wrong with New Jersey.
 A tablespoon per pound of meat is a good rule of thumb.
 No, that is not too much.
 Trust us.